voxpupuli/puppet-bareos/README.md

 This module is built upon and tested against the versions of Puppet listed in the metadata.json file (i.e. the listed compatible versions on the Puppet Forge).

 OS Limitations hardly depends on the availability of the bareos packages in the bareos [repository](http://download.bareos.org/bareos/release/) and the available release.
-Currently it has been tested on Ubuntu 14.04 and 16.04.
+Currently it has been tested on Ubuntu 14.04 and 16.04 and RHEL/CentOS/Rocky/AlmaLinux 8.

 ## Module Migration